Opinion | It’s not Biden’s fault that covid is still such a big problem. Blame his GOP critics.

 But then the vaccination campaign ran into resistance among minorities, the young and, especially, Republicans.
 The pace of vaccinations slowed over the summer, making it impossible to achieve Biden’s goal of getting 70 percent of adults jabbed at least once by July 4.
 Tragically, this slowdown in vaccinations coincided with the spread of the far more contagious delta variant.
 The number of daily covid deaths spiked from a seven-day average of 256 on July 1 to more than 2,000 on Sept.
 18.

 Instead of assuring the public that the pandemic would miraculously disappear on its own or pushing snake-oil therapies, as his predecessor did, Biden responded to the new crisis with much-needed federal action.
 On Sept.
-9, he announced new mandates requiring vaccinations or negative tests for the federal workforce, workers in medical facilities that accept federal funding, and all employees of companies with more than 100 workers.
+9, he announced new mandates requiring vaccinations for the federal workforce, workers in medical facilities that accept federal funding, and (with a testing opt out) all employees of companies with more than 100 workers.
 (Blue states such as California and New York also imposed their own vaccine requirements.)
 He still didn’t go quite as far as I would have liked — he needs to impose a vaccination requirement for airline or train travel — but he went further than many had expected.
 It was a bold and gutsy move in light of the predictable political blowback.

 The response from Republicans was hysterical and hyperbolic.
 House Minority Leader Kevin McCarthy (Calif.) screamed on Twitter, “NO VACCINE MANDATES,” and Rep. Elise Stefanik (N.Y.) condemned the mandates as “authoritarian.”
 A dozen Republican governors have signed legislation prohibiting coronavirus vaccine mandates in their states.
 Gov. Greg Abbott of Texas is now trying to forbid even private companies from enforcing vaccine requirements.
 So much for GOP devotion to the free market.